-As at September 30, 2024, the Company's financial instruments consist of cash and cash equivalents, amounts receivables, accounts payable and accrued liabilities, due to related parties, and advances from related parties.
+As at December 31, 2024, the Company's financial instruments consist of cash, amounts receivables, accounts payable and accrued liabilities, due to related parties, lease liabilities and advances from related parties.
 IFRS requires disclosures about the inputs to fair value measurements for financial assets and liabilities recorded at fair value, including their classification within a hierarchy that prioritizes the inputs to fair value measurement.